-Stir in essential oils and colouring of your choice.
+Stir in essential oils and coloring of your choice.

-(My favourite additives are lavender and geranium essential oils and I also love neroli too).
+(My favorite additives are lavender and geranium essential oils and I also love neroli too).

 Pour the mix into molds.
 Silicon cookie molds in fun shapes work well.
 If you don’t have those, you could use a loaf tin and cut the soap into blocks when cool.

-Let the soap cool for several hours before removing from the mold.
+Let the soap cool for several hours before removing it from the mold.